JvH151291/test01/intro_tech_tools.md

 - `help(pandas)`
 - `dir(pandas)` (if you don't understand what `dir` does then type `help(dir)`)
     - Ok, so there is a `DataFrame` class provided...
 What is it though? `help(pandas.DataFrame)`
-        - Hint: You can scroll the document with the Vim-keys j and k and you can search for keywords like so `/keyword`.
+        - Hint: You can scroll the document with the Vim-keys j and k, and you can search for keywords like so `/keyword`.
         - Similarly: What can we do with the DataFrame? `dir(pandas.DataFrame)`
             - Aha, there is a filter `method`.
 But what can it do? `help(pandas.DataFrame.filter)`
             - Remark: Why is it not the same as simply typing `help(filter)`?